mpaquette/gnlc_waveform/README.md

 **example2.py** loads a NOW waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.

+**example3.py** loads a Topgaard waveform,  numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.

-**example3.py** loads a Topgaard waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.
+**example4.py** loads a NOW (2 files style) waveform, resample it, numerically computes q-vector and b-tensor then distort it with a GNL tensor and recompute numerically waveform, q-vector and B-tensor.